The Spectra of $p\bar\Lambda$ and $p\bar\Sigma$ Hexaquark States: Formalism

 For the baryon-antibaryon type hexaquark molecular states $\mathscr{B}\bar{\mathscr{B^{\prime}}}$, the quantum numbers of the ground states will take $J^{P} = 0^{-}, 0^{+}, 1^{-}, 1^{+}$, and the corresponding interpolating current structures are given by

-where the two baryonic interpolating currents $\bar{\eta}_{\mathscr{B^{\prime}}}(x)$ and $\eta_{\mathscr{B}}(x)$ for each molecular state must be chosen uniformly from either Eq.\eqref{eta1} or \eqref{eta2}, respectively.
+where the two baryonic interpolating currents $\bar{\eta}_{\mathscr{B^{\prime}}}(x)$ and $\eta_{\mathscr{B}}(x)$ for each molecular state must be chosen uniformly from either Eqs.\eqref{eta1} or \eqref{eta2}.
 Thus, for each baryonic interpolating current, there exist four possible molecular state structures of hexaquark, corresponding to four different quantum numbers $J^{P}$.